 - Government & Politics

-In addition to the Limited Enrollment programs, there are a number of specialty programs which exchange students do not have access, which include:
+In addition to restrictions you may encounter in the Limited Enrollment programs, exchange students do not have access to the following programs:

 - College Park Scholars